 Preheat the oven to 190C.

 Season each short rib with salt and set aside as you prepare the rest of the ingredients.
 Cut the carrot, onion and celery into small pieces.
-Purée them with garlic in the food processor, until coarse paste is formed.
+Purée them with garlic in the food processor, until a coarse paste is formed.
 If you don't feel like cleaning up a food processor after, I mince the vegetables as finely as I can manage instead.

 When ready, place a roasting tray or large pot over high heat, and add olive oil.
 When the olive oil is lightly smoking, add the short ribs to the pan.
 Do not overcrowd pan; cook in batches, if necessary.
 Brown each side of the beef rib very well, about 2 to 3 minutes per side, and then remove from pan.